Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 1. Conditions significantly reduce the size of the generation space, simplifying the modeling task and allowing the network to generate higher-quality samples.
 2. In ZSCG, each layer's outputs must be transformed into the condition space, resulting in a total of $K \times L$ transformations.
 For computationally expensive transformations (such as CLIP embeddings), this can consume substantial computational resources.

 Training a conditional DDN is straightforward: simply feed the condition (or its features) into the network.
-The network will automatically learn the conditional distribution $ P(X|Y) $.
+The network will automatically learn the conditional distribution $P(X|Y)$.

 Moreover, conditional DDN can be combined with ZSCG to enhance controllability during generation.
 The fourth and fifth columns in the figure below demonstrate conditional DDN generation guided by other images through ZSCG.
 The generated images match the given condition while closely following the color tones of the guided images.